francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 ### Notes for X10 Newcomers

-- If you have split-phase or three phase power (such as in North American or German homes, respectively) and your CM11 interface or tranceiver is on a different phase from your remote powerline modules, you will need to install a passive coupler or active phase amplifier/repeater near or at your breaker panel, such as the X10 PRO XPCR or Leviton HCA02-10E.
+- If you have split-phase or three phase power (such as in North American or German homes, respectively) and your CM11 interface or tranceiver is on a different phase from your remote powerline modules, you will need to install a passive coupler or active phase amplifier/repeater near or at your breaker panel, such as the X10 PRO XPCR or Leviton HCA02-10E, or a dryer plug module like the SmartHome SignaLinc 4826 series.
 	- This usually shows up as an intermittent problem, and can be diagnosed by turning on a 240v or 400v appliance such as baseboard electric heat, heatpumps, electric stoves/ranges, or a resistive electric dryer to couple the phases together, before testing an X10 powerline transmission.
 	- Do not, **under any circumstance**, use a bare capacitor-based phase coupler!
 These are dangerous for reasons beyond the scope of this project, suffice to say, you should pay the extra money for an off-the-shelf coupler/repeater module for safety reasons.
 - If your CM11 locks up or does not transmit intermittently, you may need to install X10 filters on nearby appliances on the same breaker.
 Uninterruptable Power Supplies are particularly bad in this regard.
 For post-1999 CM11 reference designs, there is a modification you can do to mitigate this: [CM11A Overheating](https://web.archive.org/web/20080519131426/http://www.idobartana.com/hakb/CM11Aoverheating.htm)

+### Monitoring X10 RF (transceiving)

+If you wish to monitor RF signals, or want RF commands repeated to the powerline, you will need an RF to PLC transceiver such as:

+- X10 TM571
+- X10 RR501
+- X10 CM15A (when configured correctly via mochad or AHP)

+Note that the X10 TM571 and its bidirectional control counterpart, the RR501, while having many cheap and available white-label rebrands, are single housecode only.
+The CM15A can transceive all housecodes from RF to PLC if so configured, and in the reverse direction if you're careful about loops.

+Support for the heyu aux engine, which in combination with another serial port and very cheap X10 MR26A adapters, allows for RF monitoring/transceiving, is planned for in the future.

 ### Slow/intermittent CM11 Serial Connection Issues